How to use IBM® App Connect with Microsoft Active Directory

 - Delete user

-More items are available when you have connected App Connect to Microsoft Active Directory.
+More items are available after you connect App Connect to Microsoft Active Directory.

 Examples

-When you have created an account for Microsoft Active Directory in App Connect, you can include actions like Create group and Retrieve users in your integration flows.
-You can test the actions individually and use them in running flows; for example:
+After you create an account for Microsoft Active Directory in App Connect, you can include actions like Create group and Retrieve users in your integration flows.
+You can test the actions individually and use them in running flows.

-In this example, a Retrieve users action has been configured to retrieve up to 10 users for the specified Base distinguished name, and if no users are found to issue a 204: No content response.
+For example, you can configure a Retrieve users action to retrieve up to 10 users for the specified Base distinguished name, and if no users are found, the flow can issue a 204: No content response.

 Use templates to quickly create flows for Microsoft Active Directory

 Learn how to use App Connect templates to quickly create flows that complete actions on Microsoft Active Directory.
-For example, open the Templates gallery, and then search for Microsoft Active Directory.
+For example, go to the Discover page and search for Microsoft Active Directory.